 Where any land within a Provincially Significant Wetlands designation on Schedule B or a natural heritage feature and area identified on Schedule E is held under private ownership, this Plan will not be construed as implying that such areas are free and open to the general public.

 The local municipal official plans will provide more detailed policy guidance with respect to the identification and protection of natural features and areas, and consistent with the policies of this Plan.

-b) Development and Site Alteration
+Development and Site Alteration

-- i.
-Development and site alteration will not be permitted in significant wetlands. - ii.
-Development and site alteration will not be permitted in - 1. significant woodlands; - 2. significant valleylands; - 3. significant wildlife habitat; and, - 4. significant areas of natural and scientific interest, unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions. - iii.
-Development and site alteration will not be permitted in fish habitat except in accordance with Provincial and Federal requirements. - iv.
-Development and site alteration will not be permitted in habitat of endangered species and threatened species, except in accordance with Provincial and Federal requirements. - v.
-Nothing in the policies of Section 5.2 and 5.3 are intended to limit the ability of agricultural uses to continue.
+- a) Development and site alteration will not be permitted in significant wetlands. - b) Development and site alteration will not be permitted in - i. significant woodlands; - ii. significant valleylands; - iii. significant wildlife habitat, and, - iv. significant areas of natural and scientific interest, unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions. - c) Development and site alteration will not be permitted in fish habitat except in accordance with Provincial and Federal requirements. - d) Development and site alteration will not be permitted in habitat of endangered species and threatened species, except in accordance with Provincial and Federal requirements. - e) Nothing in the policies of Section 5.2 and 5.3 are intended to limit the ability of agricultural uses to continue.

-c) Determining Significance
+Determining Significance

-- i.
-The responsibility for determining the significance of significant wetlands, significant areas of natural and scientific interest, and habitat of endangered species and threatened species, rests with the Province of Ontario.
-As new information becomes available, this Plan will be amended as appropriate to ensure that the information is as up to date as is feasible. - ii.
-This Official Plan does not contain includes criteria in Section 5.3.4.1 to determine whether the woodlands shown on Schedule E are significant.
+- a) The responsibility for determining the significance of significant wetlands, significant areas of natural and scientific interest, and habitat of endangered species and threatened species, rests with the Province of Ontario.
+As new information becomes available, this Plan will be amended as appropriate to ensure that the information is as up to date as is feasible. - b) This Official Plan does not contain criteria to determine whether the woodlands shown on Schedule E are significant.
 A woodland would be classified as being significant if it is determined to be an area which is ecologically important in terms of features such as species composition, age of trees and stand history; functionally important due to its contribution to the broader landscape because of its location, size or due to the amount of forest cover in the planning area; or economically important due to site quality, species composition, or past management history.

 The County will establish the criteria for determining significance at the time a natural heritage system strategy is undertaken.
-In the interim, at the time of application where woodlands have been identified, the determination of significance will be based on criteria provided in the Natural Heritage Reference manual and local municipal official plans.
+In the interim, at the time of application where woodlands have been identified, the determination of